Kaúxuma Núpika: Travels as a prophet

 In 1823, John Franklin (of the Franklin Expedition to look for a Northwest Passage) wrote that eight years earlier (in 1815) a "manlike woman" had been present at Fort Chipewyan, near Lake Athabasca, whose followers believed him to possess "supernatural abilities," and who predicted great change would come to Native peoples in the area.
 "A Kutenai woman wearing men's clothing" (and fluent in French) is also recorded in 1825 at the Flathead trading post, serving as an interpreter to the fort's factor, who was Franklin's source, a Mr. Stewart of the Hudson's Bay Company.

 Thompson never gives the "Woman that carried a Bow and Arrows and had a Wife" a name; it was John Franklin who refers to "the Manlike Woman" in his Narrative of a Second Expedition to the Shores of the Polar Sea (1928), and suggests the designation was one given to him by the native people he influenced.
 Stewart said Manlike Woman was believed to be supernatural because he excelled in male roles despite his "delicate frame," and Lee Irwin writes that "gender switching was often interpreted as indicating [...] shamanic ability".
-Franklin's contribution ends with a fuzzy reference to a journey by Manlike Woman to carry a packet between two Hudson Bay Company posts, "through a tract of country which had not, at that time, been passed by the traders, and which was known to be infested by several hostile tribes"; he undertook this journey with his wife, and was attacked and wounded in the process, but achieved his objective.
+Franklin's contribution ends with a fuzzy reference to a journey by Manlike Woman to carry a packet between two Hudson's Bay Company posts, "through a tract of country which had not, at that time, been passed by the traders, and which was known to be infested by several hostile tribes"; he undertook this journey with his wife, and was attacked and wounded in the process, but achieved his objective.

 Kaúxuma acquired the name Qánqon Kámek Klaúla, "Sitting in the Water Grizzly", after crouching while crossing a stream (returning from an unsuccessful raid) so others would not "discern his sex".
 Kaúxuma was killed while attempting to negotiate peace between two tribes.
 In older accounts, Kaúxuma's death "is described as magical, his wounds healing each time he was struck until finally his enemy had to cut out his heart."